Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Introduction

-Unfortunately, the original gradient descent method fails to work with least-absolute shrinkage and selection operator (Lasso) regression, whose optimization objective includes both $\mathcal{L}_1$ and $\mathcal{L}_2$ regularizations.
-Lasso has demonstrated powerful performance on many tasks, e.g., genomics\cite{d2009combining} and cancer research\cite{kidd2018survival}, especially for the scenario of selecting under-determined but sparse features.
-To achieve multiparty lasso regression, the work in \cite{icassp/BazerqueMG10} developed a distributed algorithm by reformulating the objective of the lasso into a separable form, which can be minimized by the Alternating-Direction Method of Multipliers (ADMM).
-The work in \cite{nips/ZhaoZLL18} proposed a method called pSCOPE, for distributed sparse learning with $\mathcal{L}_1$ regularization.
-However, these works mainly focus on how to develop distributed computation in efficiency, and haven't provided sufficient security guarantees.
-The work in \cite{sp/ZhengPGS19} devised a system, named Helen, which uses partially homomorphic encryption and zero-knowledge proof to ensure secure ADMM implementation among multiple parties.
-The work in \cite{midm/EgmondSGIVKSRLK21} proposed a secure multiparty Lasso regression approach with the Proximal Gradient Descent (PGD) algorithm, and applied it in the two-party scenario.
+Unfortunately, the original gradient descent method fails to work with least-absolute shrinkage and selection operator (lasso) regression, whose optimization objective includes $\mathcal{L}_1$ regularization.
+Lasso has demonstrated powerful performance on many tasks, e.g., genomics~\cite{d2009combining} and cancer research~\cite{kidd2018survival}, especially for selecting under-determined but sparse features.
+To achieve multiparty lasso regression, ~\cite{icassp/BazerqueMG10} developed a distributed algorithm by reformulating the objective of the lasso into a separable form, which can be minimized by the Alternating-Direction Method of Multipliers (ADMM) method.
+Zhao et al.~\cite{nips/ZhaoZLL18} proposed pSCOPE, a method for distributed sparse learning with $\mathcal{L}_1$ regularization.
+However, these studies mainly focus on how to perform distributed regressions efficiently, and haven't provided sufficient security guarantees.
+Zheng et al.~\cite{sp/ZhengPGS19} devised Helen, a system which uses partially homomorphic encryption and zero-knowledge proof to ensure secure ADMM implementation among multiple parties.
+Proximal Gradient Descent (PGD) based algorithm is also proposed for secure multiparty lasso regression approach~\cite{midm/EgmondSGIVKSRLK21}, and is applied in two-party scenario.

-Although ADMM and PGD-based multiparty lasso regression\cite{sp/ZhengPGS19,midm/EgmondSGIVKSRLK21} achieves the goal of privacy-preserving federated learning, a more general and effective optimization method, namely the coordinate descent, has not been demonstrated extensively under multiparty scenarios.
-Coordinate descent\cite{wu2008coordinate} is a very straightforward method in convex optimization that can be surprisingly efficient and scalable\cite{cd2015}.
-In this paper, we fill the gap in the Federated Coordinate Descent approach, which aim to achieve privacy-preserving federated learning via collaboration between cloud servers and local agents.
-We hope the federated coordinate descent scheme can be applied in many distributed privacy-preserving tasks like Lasso regression.
+Although GD, ADMM and PGD based multiparty linear regressions~\cite{sp/ZhengPGS19,midm/EgmondSGIVKSRLK21} have been proposed, a more general and effective optimization method, namely Coordinate Descent, has not been extensively studied under multiparty scenarios.
+Coordinate descent~\cite{wu2008coordinate} is a very straightforward method in convex optimization that can be surprisingly efficient and scalable~\cite{cd2015}.
+In this paper, we fill the gap to devise a federated coordinate descent approach, which aims to achieve privacy-preserving linear regression via collaboration between cloud servers and local data owners.
+We hope regressions with different regularizations can be addressed, such as lasso regression.